CBD Oil for Dogs with Arthritis: Can Cannabis Oil Help With Canine’s Joint Pain? (2023)

 - In a 2017 study published in the journal Pain, the research team found that topical administration of CBD curbed osteoarthritis pain in rats.
 The authors of the study believe that preventive supplementation with CBD may suppress the development of nerve damage and joint pain (5).

-- Another study conducted on rats and mice found that CBD and THC are useful in the management of difficult-to-treat pain.
+- difficult-to-treat pain.
 Given the interaction of the endocannabinoid system (ECS) with a variety of biological processes, CBD’s anti-inflammatory and analgesic properties may also provide benefits for dogs with arthritis (6).

 CBD for Psychological Symptoms of Arthritis in Dogs